weecology/DeepForest/CONTRIBUTING.rst

    {% set sha256 = "fill new" %}

 Documentation
 -------------

 We are using `Sphinx <http://www.sphinx-doc.org/en/stable/>`_ and `Read the Docs <https://readthedocs.org/>`_ for the documentation.

-We use `https://pypi.org/project/docformatter/`_ for formatting and style checking.
+We use `Docformatter https://pypi.org/project/docformatter/`_ for formatting and style checking.

 .. code-block:: bash